 The typical chain for this approach is shown in Figure 4-131.
 To setup this approach create a normal simulation in openSF, without taking into account MC.
-Use the "Iteration" features, as described in the section §4.9.2.10, to customize the global parameter to be perturbed.
+Use the "Iteration" features, as described in Section 4.9.3, to customize the global parameter to be perturbed.
 The perturbed parameter values can be introduced manually, or by providing a file containing the values - this file is typically generated by an external tool.
-Consider also using a "batch simulation configurator file" as explained in the section 4.9.2.11.
+Consider also using a "batch simulation configurator file" as explained in the section 4.9.3.2.
 Executing the simulation essentially results in a parallel execution for each of the values of the varying parameter.